Home

 Begonia fusca

 Begonia fusca has upright-growing leaf stems, somewhat resembling a Gunnera plant.
 The leaves are basically oval in shape, and have a great felty texture due to small hairs across the surface.
 The younger leaves are especially fuzzy.
-The plant flowers during the shorter days of autumn and winter, although it may bloom at other times when grown indoors.
-Its thick flower stalk rises above the foliage and is topped with pretty blooms, as you can see below.
+The plant flowers during the shorter days of autumn and winter, although it may bloom at other times, especially when grown indoors.
+Its thick flower stalk rises above the foliage and is topped with delightful blooms, as you can see below.
 This is a true species, not a hybrid.
 It has good breeding potential with other Begonias, and might make some interesting new hybrids!

 Begonia fusca